by Fred Neve

 How do you get consistent shots?

 - Buy enough coffee for only one week.
-I know this may sound silly but coffee starts to “air” out after seven days.
-So as time goes by, the quality and flavor diminish.
+This may sound silly, but coffee starts to “air” out after seven days.
+So, as time goes by, the quality and flavor diminish.

-- Keep the coffee in a sealed container of some type.
-Store in a cool dry place.
+- Keep the coffee in a sealed container.
+Store in a cool, dry place.
 Heat and humidity negatively affect coffee!

 A Work Of Art

 Just how is it supposed to look and taste?
-The perfect shot has a sweet, yet intense flavor and it should have that beautiful caramel look at the top.
-There are 3 parts to a shot: the crema, the body, and the heart.
-The crema, which is the foamy part of the shot, should be sweet.
-The visual clues of the other 2 parts will help you understand how the shot will taste.
-As you are pulling the shot, notice how the layers seem to separate as the liquid gets to the “ounce” mark on the glass.
+The perfect shot has a sweet yet intense flavor, and it should have a beautiful caramel look at the top.
+A shot has three parts: the crema, the body, and the heart.
+The crema, the foamy part of the shot, should be sweet.
+The visual clues of the other two parts will help you understand how the shot will taste.
+As you pull the shot, notice how the layers separate as the liquid gets to the “ounce” mark on the glass.
 It looks as if an artist was at work!
 And you are!!